Best Noise Cancelling Headphones 2026 (50+ Tested!)

 • Lossless audio via USB-C

-At this point, having tested over 40+ pairs of wireless noise cancelling headphones, if I could only have one… it would be the Bose QC Ultra 2nd gen.
+At this point, having tested over 50+ pairs of wireless noise cancelling headphones, if I could only have one… it would be the Sony 1000X THE COLLEXION, followed by the Bose QC Ultra 2nd gen.

 See our Full Bose QuietComfort Ultra 2nd Gen Review on YouTube below